tarantool/xk6-tarantool/README.md

 ## Build

-To build a `k6` binary with this extension, first ensure you have the prerequisites:
+To build a `k6` binary with this extension, you have two options.

+### Local build
+First ensure you have the prerequisites:

 - [Go toolchain](https://go101.org/article/go-toolchain.html)
 - Git